CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (4) Evidence that the driver is driving a motor vehicle not listed in the application;

-(5) Evidence that the driver is not able to operate the type of commercial vehicle without any obstruction caused by his/her physical deficiency; or
+(5) Evidence that the driver is not able to operate the type of commercial vehicle without any obstruction caused by their physical deficiency; or

 (6) Evidence of a violation of any of the provisions of these rules.